 How to Make a Bourbon Sour Blood Orange Cocktail

 This blood orange cocktail is as straightforward as they come.
 Stir, pour, garnish and sip.
 It doesn’t get any easier than this.
+Would you rather watch a slideshow?
+Check out our web story!

 You’ll need an ounce of fresh squeezed blood orange juice for one cocktail.
 Give the blood oranges a little roll on the counter to break up the flesh and release the juices.
 Then slice in half and use a reamer or the tines of a fork to juice the orange into a small bowl.
 If you’re making these cocktails for a crowd and need a large volume of fresh juice, we love our electric citrus juicer.